Faculty Experts Helping news media find the right expert source

 - Brendan Mullan, Assistant Professor of Physics.
 He is an internationally respected astrophysicist, science communicator, and education program developer and director.
 He often comments on planets, galaxies, black holes, and other discoveries and research related to space.

 - Andrew Richards, Lecturer of Criminal Justice and Intelligence Studies.
 He spent 25 years as a federal agent, including as a national fraud subject matter expert for the U.S. Postal Inspection Service.
-His primary area of expertise is consumer fraud.
+He is an expert in fraud and white collar crime, and is listed nationally with Experts.com.

 - Brent Robbins, Associate Professor of Psychology.
 His published research includes mixed method investigations of emotion, embodiment and the medicalization of the body in contemporary Western culture, with a focus on the implications of these findings for the treatment of mental illness.